Churches in Istanbul

 The Patriarchate's origin can be traced back to the fourth century when Byzantion (called later on Constantinople and today Istanbul) was a small Greek city-state.
 You will be able to see very beautiful icons and mosaics.

-Article - The history of a Church in a Muslim country
+The history of a Church in a country where most of the people are Muslim

 Do you how is Christmas in Turkey ?